gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 Moving on with the standard:

-- 7 Support
+- 7 - _Support_

-- 7.1 Resources
+- 7.1 - Resources

-- 7.2 Competence
+- 7.2 - Competence

-- 7.3 Awareness
+- 7.3 - Awareness

-- 7.4 Communication
+- 7.4 - Communication

-- 7.5 Documented Information
+- 7.5 - Documented Information

-The Organization determines and provides competent, knowledgeable resources, establishing the rules for communicating and documenting information.
+The Organization _determines_ and _provides_ competent, knowledgeable resources, establishing the rules for communicating and documenting information.

 In this part, consider for instance:

-- 7. Awareness
+- 7. _Awareness_

   - The auditor notes that the people in the Rho LLP company are in a hurry, they exchange information in the corridors, they switch roles to help each other